SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay," Pinkie said.

-"You can finish this sleeve and I'll do the other one so you can take a break," Fluttershy said.
+"You can finish this sleeve, and I'll do the other one, so you can take a break," Fluttershy said.

 "Sounds good," Pinkie said as she moved to get at the sleeve better.

 Fluttershy held the fabric while Pinkie sewed.

-*After this sleeve I should go check the cake.*
+*After this sleeve, I should go check the cake.*

 *Rainbow has probably finished making the rest of those pancakes by now.*